Fallen (Evanescence album): Recording

-"Imaginary" is a song from Evanescence's 1998 self-titled EP, which Lee wanted as Fallen fourth single.
-She had written it about feeling the need to retreat to her safe haven as a young teen.
-Billboard described the combination of Lee's lyrics, the piano, "crashing drums" and the Millennial Choir as painting "a picture of the heavens shooting overhead".
-The midtempo "Taking Over Mes lyrics are about Lee being consumed by another person's obsession with her.

-Lee wrote "Hello" about her little sister who died of an illness when Lee was six years old.
-The song has a "chilled atmosphere", Billboard stated, and "relates, from a child’s perspective, the dawning agony of realizing someone is gone forever."
-The lyrics of "My Last Breath" imply a struggle for emotional and physical survival.
-Driven by guitar and Lee's "commanding voice", "Whisper" features the "booming" Millennium Choir singing in Latin, ending the album "on a foreboding note", Billboard wrote.

-Fallen was regarded as nu metal, gothic rock, gothic metal, and alternative metal.

 Release and tour

-"Bring Me to Life" first appeared in a scene of the film Daredevil and was included on the film's soundtrack, released in February 2003.
+"Bring Me to Life" and "My Immortal" first appeared in the film Daredevil and were included on the film's soundtrack, released in February 2003.
 Fallen was released on March 4, 2003.

 Fallen was initially promoted by the label in the Christian market.
 Lee and Moody publicly made it clear in an April 2003 interview that they were not a Christian band and did not want to be associated with Christian rock.
 Moody's comments against being in the Christian market immediately prompted Wind-up Records chairman Alan Meltzer to send a letter to Christian radio and retail outlets explaining that despite the "spiritual underpinning that ignited interest and excitement in the Christian religious community", Evanescence were "a secular band, and as such view their music as entertainment" and the label then "strongly feels that they no longer belong in Christian retail outlets."
 Wind-up formally requested the recall of Fallen from Christian retailers and radio stations.
 After receiving the letter, many Christian radio stations pulled Fallen songs from their playlists.